|William Adams||Industrial Minerals||Raw Materials|

 |Christina Antonius, PhD||Johnson Controls Power Solutions||xEV|

-Hybrid batteries, and before that as a laboratory manager for Nickel Metal Hybrid (NiMH) material development.
-Before 1999 Christina Antonius was working at the Forschungszentrum Jülich on Photo Electrochemical Solar Cells
+batteries, and before that as a laboratory manager for Nickel Metal Hybrid (NiMH) material development.
+Before 1999 Christina Antonius was working at the Forschungszentrum Jülich on Photo Electrochemical Solar Cells and at

 |Brian Barnett, PhD||Battery Perspectives LLC||Tutorial 3|